shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 In this guide you will use the Shotgun Advanced Configuration Wizard to generate a Default Configuration and associate it with a project.
 Generating a Default Configuration sets you up for editing the configuration to allow for the customizations necessary to support a proprietary production pipeline.

-## Prepare for creating a Default Configuration
+## Prepare to create a Default Configuration

 **Step 1:** Create a new project in Shotgun called "the_other_side.”